ebowman/api-first-hand/README.md

 ### Specification Cross-References

-A `$ref` element of the specification can contain a filename as its part, so you can split a single specification into multiple files (as shown in [`cross_spec_references.yaml`](https://github.com/zalando/api-first-hand-activator/blob/master/conf/examples/cross_spec_references.yaml)).
+You can use a filename to reference part of another specification with the `$ref` element.
+You can split a single specification into multiple files (as shown in [`cross_spec_references.yaml`](https://github.com/zalando/api-first-hand-activator/blob/master/conf/examples/cross_spec_references.yaml)).
 You can also reference a definition in one specification across other specifications.
+(For example, you can create domain_model.yaml and then reference it from any other API specification.)

 An independent copy of the class definition is created for each referencing specification.
 The definition is then placed into the appropriate package for each specification.